Group Spike and Slab Variational Bayes: Theoretical results for grouped linear regression

 \begin{theorem}[Contraction] Suppose that Assumption \ref{ass:theory} holds, the prior \eqref{eq:prior} satisfies \eqref{eq:lambda2} and $s_n$ satisfies $\mm \log s_n = O(\log M)$.
 Then the variational posterior $\tilde{\Pi}$ based on either the variational family $\mathcal{Q}$ in \eqref{eq:family_1} or $\mathcal{Q}'$ in \eqref{eq:family_2} satisfies, with $s_0 = |S_{\beta_0}|$,

 for any $\rho_n \to \infty$ (arbitrarily slowly), $\mathcal{B}_{\rho_n,s_n}$ defined in \eqref{eq:Bn} and where $H_0$ depends only on the prior. \end{theorem}

-Contraction rates for the full posterior based on a group spike and slab prior were established in \cite{NJG20}, as well as for the spike and slab group LASSO in \cite{Bai2020d}.
+Contraction rates for the full posterior based on a group spike and slab prior were established in \cite{NJG20}, as well as for the spike and slab group LASSO in \cite{Bai2020}.
 Our proofs are instead based on those in \cite{CSV15} and \cite{RS22}.
 We have extended their theoretical results from the coordinate sparse setting to the group sparse setting.
-This approach permits more explicit proofs and allows us to consider somewhat different assumptions from previous group sparse works \citep{NJG20,Bai2020d}, for instance removing the boundedness assumption for the parameter spaces.
+This approach permits more explicit proofs and allows us to consider somewhat different assumptions from previous group sparse works \citep{NJG20,Bai2020}, for instance removing the boundedness assumption for the parameter spaces \red{or certain sample size conditions.
+In particular, we can cover some settings far from i.i.d. responses, in which case $\|X\|^2 \widetilde{\phi}(\rho_n s_0)^4$ can be thought of as the effective sample size of the problem (corresponding to roughly $m_{\max}n$ in compatible i.i.d. models as in the above references).}

+\red{\begin{remark}[Unknown variance] If the noise variance $\tau^2$ is unknown, standard Bayesian approaches either replace the unknown parameter by an estimate or assign it a hyperprior, such as an inverse Gamma prior as we do in the methodology section above.
+The hierarchical approach has been theoretically studied in the present group sparse setting with posterior consistency established for $\tau^2$, see \cite{NJG20,Bai2020}.
+However, such proofs are based on abstract testing conditions and typically require additional assumptions, such as uniform boundedness of the parameter $\beta$, ruling out very strong signals.
+Since such a proof approach gives the exponential tail decay required to transfer results from the true posterior to its variational counterpart (see Lemma \ref{lem:post_to_VB} below), it should in principle be possible to extend our VB results to the hierarchical setting at the expense of such additional assumptions. \end{remark}}

 \begin{remark} The optimization problem \eqref{eq:optim} is in general non-convex, and hence there is no guarantee that CAVI (or any other algorithm) will converge to the global minimizer $\tilde{\Pi}$.
 However, an inspection of the proofs shows that the conclusions of Theorems \ref{thm:contraction} and \ref{thm:dimension} apply also to any element $Q^*\in \mathcal{Q} \subset \mathcal{Q}'$ in the variational families for which